autowarefoundation/autoware.universe/design/Planning/DesignRationale.md

 The planner is decomposed into three layers: mission, behavior, and motion.
 Mission calculates the high-level global path from starting point to goal point, behavior makes tactical decisions such as lane change decisions and maneuvers at an intersection, and motion calculates low-level trajectory with consideration of kinematic model of the vehicle.

 **pros**
 * It is intuitive.
 Data flow is one-directional from mission to behavior to motion.
-Simlar approach was taken by different teams in the DARPA Urban Challenge.
+Similar approach was taken by different teams in the DARPA Urban Challenge.
 * It is suitable for OSS used world-wide since all traffic rule handling is done in the behavior layer, and developers only need to modify the behavior layer to support their local rules.

 **cons**